DNA-and-Natural-Algorithms-Group/multistrand/README.md

-The Multistrand library is located under `src/`, whereas `nupack/` contains the Nupack wrapper. `test/` is the test suite, and `tools/` provides Apptainer container definitions.
+The Multistrand library is located under `src/`, whereas `nupack/` contains the Nupack wrapper. `test/` is the test suite, and `tools/` provides Apptainer container definitions and maintenance scripts.

+## Testing

+To execute the currently maintained portion of the test suite (including some of the small tutorials):

+ - Install the test dependencies: `$> pip install ".[testing]"`
+ - Run: `$> pytest`

 ## Examples

 Documentation can be found in `doc/` and `tutorials/`, and tutorial files are organized as follows.
-Folder `under_the_hood/` contains in-depth tutorials, and Jupyter versions are located in `under_the_hood_notebooks/`.
+The folder `under_the_hood/` contains in-depth tutorials, and Jupyter versions are located in `under_the_hood_notebooks/`.
 The folder `case_hybridization/` contains a case study into hybridization kinetics (submission pending).
 Additional demo files are located in `misc/`.